Scenario Analysis in Line with the TCFD Recommendations

 Tools and Methods

 Scenario analysis is used to portray an accurate understanding of climate-related risks and opportunities and assess implications to the current business strategy, thereby enabling an organization to establish strategies that reflect the results of the assessment.
-As our business could be significantly affected by climate change, we have created both a 2℃ scenario and a 4℃ scenario.
-In FY2022, we expanded the scope to also include a 1.5℃ scenario.
+As our business could be significantly affected by climate change, we have created both a 1.5°C scenario and a 4°C scenario.
+In setting the 1.5°C scenario, we also took into account the 2°C / below 2°C scenarios*1.

-All three scenarios are based on those developed by the International Energy Agency (IEA).
-Analysis was conducted under the assumption that uniform carbon pricing is implemented by major emitting countries to increase the feasibility of achieving the 1.5℃ target.
+All scenarios are based on those developed by the International Energy Agency (IEA).
+Analysis was conducted under the assumption that major emitting countries implement uniform carbon pricing to increase the feasibility of achieving the 1.5°C target.

-Under the long-term scenario analysis, our goal is to achieve carbon neutrality by 2050.
-We conducted risk assessments that take into account the prospect of achieving the 2℃ scenario and the necessity of ultra-innovative technology for the 1.5℃ scenario (IPCC 1.5℃ Special Report) in steelmaking for carbon neutrality by 2050.
+Our goal under the long-term scenario analysis is to achieve carbon neutrality by 2050.
+We conducted risk assessments that take into account the 1.5°C scenario (IPCC 1.5°C Special Report) in steelmaking and the necessity of ultra-innovative technology to achieve the Shared Socioeconomic Pathways (SSP) for carbon neutrality by 2050.

 Reference Scenario Transition Risks